tsoijackson/Yoo-Chooz/README.md

 ![Image of Step 2](https://github.com/tsoijackson/Yoo-Chooz/blob/master/images/step%202.png) .

 Yoo-Chooz will then search for the business you pasted in and grab data about that place.
 A list of businesses will be created as you add in more urls.
-Then click the Chooz button to randomly select
+Then click the Chooz button to randomly select a place.
 ![Image of Step 3](https://github.com/tsoijackson/Yoo-Chooz/blob/master/images/step%203.png) .

 The randomly selected restaurant will show up at the top of the website!